trezzuri/erpnext-docs/docs/en/CRM/crm_reports.md

 # CRM Reports

 CRM module's reports feature helps users get the information about the prospects.
-Using the following reports, an ERPNext user can analyze the data about a prospect's history with a company and will help users build strong relationships with the prospects.
+Using the following reports, an SOMA user can analyze the data about a prospect's history with a company and will help users build strong relationships with the prospects.
 These are a collection of reports under **CRM > Reports**.

 ### 1. Lead Details